-The results from ETP's interstate transportation and storage operations are primarily derived from the fees ETP earns from natural gas transportation and storage services.
+The results from our interstate transportation and storage segment are primarily derived from the fees we earn from natural gas transportation and storage services.

-Midstream Operations
+Midstream Segment

 The midstream natural gas industry is the link between the exploration and production of natural gas and the delivery of its components to end-use markets.
-The midstream industry consists of natural gas gathering, compression, treating, processing, storage and transportation, and is generally characterized by regional competition based on the proximity of gathering systems and processing plants to natural gas producing wells and the proximity of storage facilities to production areas and end-use markets.
+The midstream industry consists of natural gas gathering, compression, treating, processing, storage, and transportation, and is generally characterized by regional competition based on the proximity of gathering systems and processing plants to natural gas producing wells and the proximity of storage facilities to production areas and end-use markets.